-As tax lawyers who concentrate in IRS offshore reporting, we get lots of question about bringing money into or out of the United States.
-Like many countries, we don’t have currency controls per se but U.S. Treasury Department regulations require cash in excess of $10,000 be reported.
+As whistleblower lawyers who concentrate in bank fraud cases, we get lots of question about the legality of bringing money into or out of the United States.
+Like many countries, the United States does not have currency controls per se but U.S. Treasury Department regulations require cash in excess of $10,000 be reported.
 That includes entering or leaving with foreign currency if the amounts exceed the equivalent value of $10,000 as measured in U.S dollars.

 In recent years, most countries have become concerned with money laundering.
 Large amounts of cash can be used to evade taxes, finance terrorists or launder money for drug cartels.